Last Minute Long Distance Movers

 Moving long distance is always a challenge, and doing it on short notice is going to add to your stress and increase the chance of something going wrong.
 But even if you have a compressed schedule, a good move plan will result in a successful move.
 Don’t let the timing keep you from doing sufficient research to find an excellent moving company.

 Because you have limited time available, ask around right away.
-If this move is at the behest of your employer, the company procurement or human resources department may have recommendations for you of movers that have done an excellent job for other employees or that offer a corporate discount.
+If this move is at the behest of your employer, the company procurement or human resources department may have recommendations for you of same day movers that have done an excellent job for other employees or that offer a corporate discount.
 If the move is personal, ask family and friends for good or bad experiences.
 It’s just as helpful to know what company to stay away from as it is to get a positive review.
+When you find a reliable company, you’ve got half the moving battle sorted.

-Interstate movers must register with the FMCSA (Federal Motor Carrier Safety Administration, part of the Department of Transportation), which regulates moving companies and brokers.
+A reliable relocation company that offer long distance moving must register as an interstate mover with the FMCSA (Federal Motor Carrier Safety Administration, part of the Department of Transportation), which regulates moving companies and brokers.
 Even if your move does not cross a state line, an FMCSA registered mover is a good bet.
 You can also search the FMCSA database for information on company safety record and customer complaints.
 Check with your state for regulations if your move is intrastate and look for any issues reported to the BBB.
 Consider engaging a mover that is a member of the American Moving and Storage Association (AMSA), an industry organization.

 It might.
 Several factors impact the cost of a move, and timing is among them.
 If your last-minute move has to occur during the high season of moving (April to September), it may not only cost more but be more difficult to schedule with a good moving company.
 Families often prefer to move during the summer months to avoid disrupting their children’s school schedules, which increases the demand for moving services during that time.
 In fact, 80% of moves occur during this time, and most of the activity is squeezed into the June through August interval.
 The worst day to move is the last Saturday in June.
 Most people want to move during the last weekend of the month when a lease ends, and combining that with the summer rush makes that the highest demand date of the year.